Professor of Economics

 Pack's book Adam Smith's Critique of the Free Market Economy is described in The History of Economic Thought as a "powerful and thoroughly documented book that overturns many long-held beliefs about Adam Smith," where Pack argues that "Smith's position on the role of the state in a capitalist society was not so different from that of a modern 20th century liberal."
 Pack is also the author of Reconstructing Marxian Economics: Marx Based upon a Sraffian Commodity Theory of Value.
 He has also published pieces on Aristotle, Joseph Schumpeter, George Gilder and Kozo Uno.

-Pack teaches Introductory and Intermediate Macroeconomics, Economic History/History of Economic Thought, Parts I and II, Seminar on Adam Smith, and Ancient Greek and Jewish Economic Thought.
+Pack teaches Introductory and Intermediate Macroeconomics, Economic History/History of Economic Thought, Parts I and II, Seminar on Adam Smith, and a new course, Libertarian and Anarchist Economic Thought.
 He also teaches the Economics of Food: A Feminist Perspective, a study of the production, distribution, preparation, consumption, and disposal of food in various economies, with a focus on the determinants and repercussions of the sexual division of labor, taught in SATA programs.

 Pack is a former Dana Fellow at Yale University and is listed in various Who's Who.